What is embedded finance?

 1. Embedded payments

 The most mature and widely adopted category.
 PayPal in eBay (1998) was an early example.
-Today, a rider-hailing app’s in-app payment, a restaurant’s tap-to-pay on the waiter’s tablet, or a freelancer platform’s payout system are all embedded payments.
+Today, a rider-hailing app’s in-app payment, a restaurant’s tap-to-pay on the waiter’s tablet or a freelancer platform’s payout system are all embedded payments.

 2. Embedded lending

 Businesses or consumers borrow money within a platform they already use.
 Shopify merchants access Shopify Capital.
 Amazon sellers access Amazon Lending.
 SMEs access funding through their accounting software or payment dashboard.
+UK examples include iwoca (integrated with Xero and FreeAgent), Funding Circle, YouLend (embedded in payment platforms) and Capital on Tap.

 This is the highest-revenue-per-deal category for platforms.
 See: What Is Embedded Lending?